revel/revel/manual/testing.md

 The example code above shows a couple things:

-* A test suite is any struct that embeds `rev.TestSuite`
+* A test suite is any struct that embeds `revel.TestSuite`
 * `Before()` and `After()` are invoked before and after every test method, if present.
-* The `rev.TestSuite` provides helpers for issuing requests to your application and for asserting things about the response.
+* The `revel.TestSuite` provides helpers for issuing requests to your application and for asserting things about the response.
 * An assertion failure generates a panic, which is caught by the test harness.

 You may run this test in two ways: